The Fishing Cat: A Threatened Animal of South and Southeast Asia

-"Mangrove" is a general name for a tropical tree or shrub which lives in the intertidal zone and is regularly exposed to sea water.
+"Mangrove" is a general name for a tropical tree or shrub that lives in the intertidal zone and is regularly exposed to sea water.
 The word mangrove also refers to the habitat in which the plants are growing.
 The plants often have a tangle of prop roots that look like stilts.
 Fishing cats are sometimes found in mangrove swamps, but they don't appear to enter the ocean.

 Habitat and Territory

 The fishing cat is one of the lesser known wild cats.
-Some are kept in captivity and can be observed by the public, but there is a lot that is unknown about the life of the animal in the wild.
+Some are kept in captivity and can be observed by the public, but there is a lot that is unknown about the life of the animals in the wild.

-Researchers do know that the cats spend most of their time travelling beside watercourses, especially those that are slow moving.
-Marshes, mangrove swamps, tidal creeks, reed beds, sluggish rivers, streams, lakes, tidal creeks, and mangrove swamps.
+Researchers do know that the animals spend most of their time travelling beside watercourses, especially those that are slow moving.
+They are seen in marshes, reed beds, sluggish rivers, streams, lakes, tidal creeks, and mangrove swamps.
 Freshwater habitats are preferred over ones affected by the tide.
-The animals are occasionally seen on grasslands some distance from water, however.
+The animals are occasionally seen on grasslands some distance from water.

 A fishing cat is generally a solitary animal and maintains a territory.
 It marks this territory by rubbing its cheeks or chin over an area, releasing a secretion from scent glands as it does so.
-It also sprays odiferous urine to mark the territory.
-In one study, a male fishing cat was found to have a large territory that overlapped the smaller territories of several females.
+It also sprays odoriferous urine.
+In one study, a male was found to have a large territory that overlapped the smaller territories of several females.

 The Life of a Fishing Cat

-Fishing cats are thought to be mainly nocturnal, although they are sometimes seen during the day.
-Although wild fishing cats seem to be solitary animals, in captivity some live peacefully in groups.
+Fishing cats are thought to be mainly nocturnal, though they are sometimes seen during the day.
+Although the wild animals seem to be solitary, in captivity some live peacefully in groups.

 The cat's chief prey is fish.
 According to a stool analysis, fish forms about seventy-five percent of its diet.
-Fishing cats also eat amphibians, reptiles, birds, small rodents, molluscs, and insects.
+Fishing cats also eat amphibians, reptiles, birds, small rodents, mollusks, and insects.
 When the opportunity arises, they will feed on the dead bodies of domestic cattle.
 They are capable of catching goats and pigs and sometimes do so.